manmeetmaurya/EduPoint/server/README.md

+﻿

-# 📘 ShikshaMitra – Online Course Platform
+# 📘 EduPoint – Online Course Platform

 An online course platform built with **React**, **Redux**, **Node.js/Express**, and **Razorpay** for secure payments.
 Students can browse, purchase, and enroll in courses with a smooth learning experience.